 Another past group, on their own initiative, taught English during their lunch hours to the staff of the Bridge for Hope agricultural village for orphans.

 The staff and volunteers also develop projects for the beautification of the Center, for their own benefit and for the benefit of future groups of volunteers.
-Projects may include a container garden, a music room, a book and digital library, etc.
+Projects may include a garden, a music room, a book and digital library, etc.

 The volunteer work may expose you to situations that you find emotionally challenging.
 The Center's staff will always be there to support you.